holidayextras/holidayextras.github.com/_posts/2015-02-16-developing-the-right-culture.md

 ## How can other companies build their own culture?

 It’s very hard to change an existing culture, but I think it is so much easier coming from the top down.
-If you’re in a senior position, use it to your advantage.
+If you’re in a senior position use it to your advantage.
 Let your juniors challenge you, be open to their ideas and honest with your responses.

 Ask the opinions of your colleagues, including those in other departments / disciplines.